varunShekhar/notes/README.md

 # notes
-To demonstrate XML based configuration in Spring.
+To demonstrate XML-based/Annotation-based/Java configuration in Spring.